Avalors/RISC-V-Team2/docs/logbooks/team_log.md

   - Made amendments to the control unit and fully debugged the PDF and the f1_lights
   - Started working on implementing pipelining modules

+## Team meetup (09/12)
+  - Worked on implementing a high-level diagram
+  - Wrote the team statements for each branch
+  - Worked on the pipeline